+GRADES

+11-12

-#0168 PREREQUISITE: Student interest.
-SCHOOL GRADES CREDIT ORHS 5 units per 11-12 PHS semester course provides students opportunity to study the history of film and American history through movies improving their analytical, writing, presentation, and evaluation skills.
+5 units per semester

+This course provides students an opportunity to study the history of film and American history through movies improving their analytical, writing, presentation, and evaluation skills.
 This course surveys the history of American films from inception in the late 19th century today.
 Students will learn to evaluate the medium of film as an art form and understand its significance as an instrument of cultural diffusion in American history.
 Students will also analyze film as a reflection of the larger trends in popular culture, with an emphasis on how film reflects the issues of gender, race, and class in American society.
 With parent permission, R-rated films may be shown.